 This book was published before most of the overseas American cemeteries were officially open.
-It follows the 611th Quartermaster Graves Registration Company, which the author was the commanding officer of for twenty-one months, giving the reader a first-hand account of the dreadful but important job they undertook to care for our war dead.
+It follows the 611th Quartermaster Graves Registration Company, of which the author was the commanding officer for twenty-one months, giving the reader a first-hand account of the dreadful but important job they undertook to care for our war dead.

-I was interested in the technical training the unit underwent in Colorado before deploying to England.
+I was interested in the technical training the unit underwent in Wyoming before deploying to England.
 And the great care they took to make sure that identifications were certain and that personal items were protected to send home to loved ones.